How to remove spaces from a string in Python

 print(result)--OUTPUT--Spaceswithirregularspacing

-• The pattern r"\s+" is the key here.
-The \s part matches any whitespace character, not just spaces but also tabs and newlines.
+• The pattern r"\s+" is the key.
+The \s matches any whitespace character (like spaces, tabs, or newlines).

-• The + quantifier tells Python to match one or more of these whitespace characters grouped together.
+• The + quantifier tells the function to find one or more of these whitespace characters grouped together.

 Using filter() with lambda function